 C2005.
-If you learned a lot of cell biology & physiology, you can skip
+If you learned a lot of cell biology & physiology, you may be able to skip

 C2005/C2006 goes deeper and demands more thought and application of knowledge knowledge than the usual introductory college bio course (or AP course).

 less topics than usual, but each topic is covered in great detail.
 There is more decide what to do, you can look at the old exams on the web page for the book is available in the science library.
 If you look at all the available material, and are still not sure what to do, we suggest you register for either

 C2005/F2401 or a 3000 level course and attend both courses for the first week of